 - Trim.
 Columns, railings, fascia boards, deck surfaces, trim details and battens are all subject to rot if they’re made of wood and haven’t been prepared to resist rot.
 We’re specialists in identifying trim details that are rot damaged and can remove and replicate them so they appear original.

 - Windows.
 Every part of a wood window system can suffer from rot.
 That includes your window frames, mullions, sills, sashes, noses and stops.
-Neighborhood Painting can repair and replace all components.
+So it comes as no surprise that windows are often one of the first areas of a home to be affected by wood rot.
+Neighborhood Painting can repair and replace all components of your windows in order to make sure the wood rot doesn’t spread to other areas of the home.
 We can even replace your glazing and ensure a custom fit.
 That not only improves the look of your Kansas City home, it also makes it more energy efficient.

 - Doors.
 Your exterior doors can also be subject to rot.
 Often, we find sills and frames that are water damaged.
 While the door blank itself might be salvageable, the surrounding support might need to be replaced.
 Neighborhood Painting can do that as well.

-Our services go beyond repairing rotten wood and painting your home.
+While we are recognized as one of the Kansas City Metro’s premier painting and wood rot repair contractors, our services go beyond painting your home and wood rot repair in Kansas City.
 We also deal with all forms of water damage, drywall repair and stain fences and decks.
 If you have an exterior or interior remodeling project in mind in the Kansas City area, we can help.
 Remember, all workers at Neighborhood Painting are dedicated company employees.

 Before you paint, make sure it will last.
 For reliable and professional wood rot specialists in Kansas City, choose Neighborhood Painting Inc. Contact us today for a free estimate on your wood rot repair project in Kansas City.